drisskhattabi6/front-end-projects/README.md

 # This is the main repository for all of my front-end projects.

-- visite my portfolio website [from here](https://drisskhattabi6.github.io/id-kh).
+- visite my portfolio website [FROM HERE](https://drisskhattabi6.github.io/id-kh).

 | # | Projects Code Source | Used Technique | Live Demo | Type |
 |:---:|:--------------------------:|:-----------:|:-----------:|:-----------:|